defunSM/defunSM/README.md

 - 💬 Ask me about how I game on a windows virtual machine with near native performance
 - 📫 How to reach me: salmanhossain500@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I use arch linux btw
+- ⚡ Fun fact: I use arch btw

 Skills: Python / C++ / Nginx